 Datasets generation

-The repeat protein dataset was generated starting from the 3585 reviewed entries in RepeatsDB [14,33],.
-The proteins of class I and II were removed, and then the dataset was homology reduced using CD-HIT [34] at 40% identity resulting in 819 repeat regions.
-From this “complete region dataset” two other datasets were generated.
-First, a “single unit” dataset with one repeat unit from each family, and secondly a “double unit” dataset with two.
-In the two derived datasets, the representative units were selected, avoiding or at least minimising, the presence of insertions.
+The repeat protein dataset was generated starting from the 3585 reviewed entries in RepeatsDB [14,21], http://protein.bio.unipd.it/repeatsdb-lite/dataset.
+The proteins of class I and II were removed, and then the dataset was homology reduced using CD-HIT [22] at 40% identity resulting in 819 repeats regions.
+From this “complete region dataset” two others datasets were generated: I) A “single unit” dataset with one repeat unit for each region; II) A “double unit” dataset with a pair of units per each repeat region.
+In the two derived datasets, the representative units were selected, avoiding or at least minimizing, the presence of insertions.

-The non-resolved repeats protein family dataset was generated, collecting all the repeat proteins families with missing structural information present in PFAM [27] as of May 2019 and removing domains with a significant overlap with the disorder prediction.
-It results in 49 protein families.
+The non-resolved repeats protein family dataset was generated, collecting all the repeat proteins families with missing structural information present in PFAM [23] in May 2019 and removing the domains with a significant overlap with the disorder prediction.
+It results in 51 protein families.
 The representative sequence for each family of repeat was chosen for matching these criteria: 1) select the most common architecture; 2) Include when possible at least three repeat units.

 Multiple sequence alignment (MSA)

-The multiple sequence alignments (MSA) were carried out using HHblits [35] using an E-value cutoff of 0.001 against the Uniclust30_2017_04 database [36].
+The multiple sequence alignments (MSA) were carried out using HHblits [24] with an E-value cutoff of 0.001 against the Uniclust30_2017_04 database [25].
 The number of effective sequences of the alignment, expressed as Neff-score, was calculated by HHblits and used for subsequent analysis.
-More detail about the Neff calculation can be found at https://github.com/soedinglab/hh-suite/wiki [35]

 Contact prediction and models generation

-The protein models were generated following the PconsFold2 protocol [37].
-The secondary structure of the repeat regions was predicted by PSIpred [38].
-Protein contacts were predicted using DeepMetaPsicov [39], or PconsC4 [18] and together with the secondary structure predictions used as input to Confold [23].
-The modelling used the top scoring 1.5 L contacts (where L is the length of the modelled regions).
+The protein models were generated following the PconsFold2 protocol of [26].
+The secondary structure of the repeat regions was predicted by PSIpred [27].
+Protein contacts were calculated with PconsC4 [18] and together with the secondary structure predictions were used as input for Confold [28].
+The modelling was run using the top scoring 1.5 L contracts where L is the length of the modelled regions and the two-stage modelling.

 Contacts analysis

-A protein contact was defined as two residues having a beta carbon distance equal to or lower than 8Å in the PDB structure and farther than five residues in the sequence.
-Using this definition, we assess the number of correctly predicted contacts (the Positively Predicted Value (PPV)) taking into account the top-scoring 1.5 L contacts.
+A protein contact was defined as two residues having a beta carbon distance equal or lower than 8Å in the PDB structure and farther than 5 residues in the sequence.
+Using this definition, we assess the number of correctly predicted contacts (the Positively Predicted value (PPV)) taking into account the top-scoring 1.5 L contracts.